 The Social Security Timing Decision

-One of the most consequential decisions in retirement planning is when to begin Social Security benefits.
+We view one of the leading decisions in retirement planning to be when to begin Social Security benefits.
 The range is wide: you can begin as early as age 62, at your full retirement age (67 for most people born after 1960), or as late as 70 — with benefits increasing approximately 8% for each year you delay past full retirement age.

 Building a Retirement Income Strategy

 Accumulating assets is one challenge.
 Distributing them efficiently across a 20-to-30-year retirement is another.
-The core questions in retirement income planning are:
+We consider the following to be core questions in retirement income planning:

-The most successful retirement plans aren't built around a single number — they're built around a strategy that adapts as your life changes.
+The more successful retirement plans aren't built around a single number — they're built around a strategy that adapts as your life changes.

 The New Jersey Retirement Question: Stay or Go?